What Is the Best Music To Listen to While Sleeping?

 4. Sleep music waves: Binaural beats and isochronic tones

-Solfeggio frequencies aren’t the only types of sounds that can promote healing and better sleep.
+Solfeggio frequencies aren’t the only types of peaceful sounds that can promote healing and better sleep.

 Binaural beats are two different frequencies that each play in one of your ears.
-You can only listen to binaural beats using headphones, so if you only use speakers to listen to music while you go to sleep, your brain won’t be able to perceive the beats.
+When you listen to these two separate tones at the same time, your brain automatically creates a third “beat.”
+You can only listen to binaural beats using headphones (so you can listen to the two different frequencies at once), so if you only use speakers to listen to music while you go to sleep, your brain won’t be able to perceive the beats.

 Different frequencies of binaural beats can help you with different effects.
-Sleep music works better when it uses Theta waves (3-8 Hz) and Delta waves (0.5-3 Hz).
+Sleep music works better using Theta waves (3-8 Hz) and Delta waves (0.5-3 Hz).

-On the other hand, you can listen to isochronic tones with or without headphones because they don’t rely on two separate beats.
+On the other hand, if you don’t want to doze off with headphones on, you can listen to isochronic toneswith or without headphones because they don’t rely on two separate beats.
 Instead, they’re single tones repeated at specific intervals that are evenly spaced.

-Did you know that the BetterSleep app offers music with these types of sounds?
-Try BetterSleep for free to listen to a plethora of relaxing music choices — you can even edit your own sound mixes to create the perfect sleep environment for you!
+Did you know that the BetterSleep app offers music with these sounds?
+Try BetterSleep for freeto listen to many relaxing music choices — you can even edit your sound mixes to create the perfect sleep environment!